vishwaprasad14/MySQL-PowerBI-for-Data-Analysis/README.md

 # MySQL-for-Data-Analysis
-# Walmart Sales Data
+## Walmart Sales Data

-This repository contains a dataset of sales transactions from Walmart.
-The dataset includes various details about each transaction such as the product line, unit price, quantity, total amount, date and time of purchase, customer details, and more.
+This dataset provides insights into Walmart's sales transactions.
+It includes various attributes related to the transactions, customer demographics, product categories, and financial metrics.
+This data can be used for various analyses, such as sales performance, customer behavior, product popularity, and financial analysis.

 ## Dataset Overview

 ### File

-- **WalmartSalesData.csv**: The main dataset file.
+ **WalmartSalesData.csv**: The main dataset file.

 ### Columns